ibezkrovnyi/texturer/README.md

 property                    | value
 --------------------------- | -----------
 disable-trim                | `true` - disable image trimming.
 For example, export to css should be done without image trimming.
+Default: `false` alpha-threshold				| if `disable-trim` enabled - set fully-transparent alpha (A from RGBA) value to trim transparent pixels out from image.
+Default: `0` (means that fully transparent pixels are only pixels with alpha = 0)
-Default: `false` tinypng                     | `true` - use tinypng.com service (see above).
+tinypng                     | `true` - use tinypng.com service (see above).
 Default: `false` palette                     | `null` or `palette options object` (see below).
 Default: `null`